Learning to Mask and Permute Visual Tokens for Vision Transformer Pre-Training

 This paper presents \ours, a novel self-supervised pre-training approach designed for vision tasks.
-Our model effectively tackles the limitations of standard Masked Image Modeling, employing a permutation-based objective to capture the interdependencies among predicted tokens and auxiliary position information to enable the model to access a full sequence of image patches.
+Our model effectively tackles the limitations of standard Masked Image Modeling by employing a permutation-based objective to capture the interdependencies among predicted tokens and auxiliary position information to enable the model to access a full sequence of image patches, thus reducing the discrepancy between pre-training and fine-tuning.
 Moreover, we introduce the $k$-CLIP tokenizer that can densely capture the semantic information of the visual input by leveraging discretized CLIP features as visual tokens.
-Experimental results demonstrate that our approach achieves improved fine-tuning performance on image classification, outperforming direct competitors under the same experimental setting.
+Experimental results demonstrate that our approach achieves improved fine-tuning performance on image classification and semantic segmentation, outperforming direct competitors under the same experimental setting.

-\begin{ack} We thank CINECA for providing computational resources.
-This work has partially been supported by the projects PNRR-M4C2 (PE00000013) ``FAIR - Future Artificial Intelligence Research'' funded by the European Commission and ``ELSA - European Lighthouse on Secure and Safe AI'' funded by the EU (GA 101070617). \end{ack}